nlicari1/Songs_Streamed_2024/README.md

 ***Key Questions:***
 - Which songs and artists dominate in Spotify streams?
 - Are certain genres or artists consistently popular?
 - Do we observe seasonal trends in stream volume?

 📊 *Visuals:*
 - Bar charts for top 10 songs and artists.
 - Monthly streaming trend over the last 5 years.

  **Insight:**
 Spotify's top-treamed songs over the last five years are driven by high-profile artists in pop, Latin, and rap genres.
-Notably, artist visibility is amplified through playlist placements and seasonal patterns —— with streaming spikes during summer and holidays.
+Notably, artist visibility is amplified through Spotify playlist placements and seasonal patterns —— with streaming spikes during summer and holidays.

  ### Top 10 Most Streamed Songs
 ![Top Songs](images/top_10_songs.png)